The-Sequence-Ontology/SOBA/README.md

 command line examples given in this file can also be executed in the t directory.

+##Web Based Version
+This tools is also available for web based analysis [here](http://www.sequenceontology.org/cgi-bin/soba.cgi).

 ##Tables:

 SOBAcl allows you to flexibly generate data tables by specifying the